-Edited by estrella sacragon, Olivia, Anonymous, Rebecca M. and 4 others
+Edited by estrella sacragon, Olivia, Rebecca M., Eng and 3 others

 Deciding to learn a new language at any age can be challenging, but that doesn't mean that it is impossible.
 While it's undeniable that English is the universal language, the fact is, learning another language will enhance your competitive advantage in every area of life.
 It's also not that difficult to learn a new language.
 With a good amount of effort, time, practice, and patience, many people pick up additional languages at various stages in life.
 Some people pick up the skill to assist in career advancement, when taking language proficiency tests.
 Others are more interested in it for romantic reasons, and some just want to be able to speak another language when they go on holiday.

 If you have been wanting to learn a second language but aren't sure quite how to begin, the tips contained in this article will help you take the next step and begin learning successfully.
 Best of all, once you learn a new language, the linguistics and different thought patterns other languages present will continue to enrich your life year after year.

 Create a set of smaller goals that can help you maintain motivation.
 For example, "Become fluent in Spanish" is a great goal, however, it can also lead to discouragement, since it a) may take a very long time and b) can be more difficult to measure.
 Setting smaller goals can also help you stay motivated.
 Over time, especially as you try to pick up new language skills, you may find yourself slowing down and not feeling as committed as you were when you started.
 Setting and sticking to manageable goals that can be accomplished in a shorter time period can help keep you motivated, as you will be able to see your progress.
 Try to set smaller, more manageable goals that will help you attain fluency, such as:

 You'll see - it's amazing what you can do with just 100 words of a foreign language!